 I studied government and international affairs, and my career began in international development where I designed and implemented programs for women in the Middle East—specifically in the Gulf.
 As an early adopter, I pulled emerging digital [consumer] technology into my programs and quickly noticed that it was clearly not designed for the people or context I was working in.
 That observation drew me to technology, where in pursuit of understanding how design/product decisions are made, I took on roles as a product manager.

-After several years in product, I had an opportunity to bring my product skills into government.
+After several years in product, I had an opportunity to bring my experience into government.
 From 2013 - 2018 I worked with the Department of Veterans Affairs and the White House to modernize the way the federal government delivers services to the public.
-From co-founding the first agency-level team of the U.S. Digital Service and modernizing the Veterans application for healthcare, to piloting and scaling the Human-Centered Design methodology with an intrepid team at the VA Center for Innovation and serving as Senior Policy Advisor the U.S. Chief Technology Officer at the White House, I experienced the role technology plays in the delivery of public policy.
-Or more accurately: the degree to which technology is a dependency of public policy.
+From co-founding the first agency-level team of the U.S. Digital Service and modernizing the Veterans application for healthcare, to helping pilot and scale the Human-Centered Design methodology with an intrepid team at the VA Center for Innovation and serving as Senior Policy Advisor the U.S. Chief Technology Officer at the White House, I experienced the degree to which technology is a dependency of public policy.